absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.7.2
+- Changed: Copy Protection: Does now work on multiple meshes.
 - Fixed: Copy Protection: The lighting bugs are now gone!
 Therefore we removed the randomization options.
   - Either use the Export button within Cats or set the export option by yourself:
-    Geometrie > Smoothing > Set to "Face"
+    Geometries > Smoothing > Set to "Face"
+- Added: Model: "Fix Model" now sets the bone layer to 0.
+  - This means that shadow bones are now editable
+- Fixed: Model: Separating by Loose Parts should no longer crash Blender.
+  - Instead it might lag (but that's better than crashing)

 #### 0.7.1
 - Added: Model: The Full Body Fix is now a toggleable option
-  - If you get the "spine length zero" warning in Unity you can ignore it as it shouldn't break anything But if it really does cause issues uncheck this option
+  - If you get the "spine length zero" warning in Unity you can ignore it as it shouldn't break anything.
+    But if it really does cause issues, uncheck this option
 - Added: Copy protection: Added "Go to Documentation" button

 #### 0.7.0